aiherrera/create-react-library/README.md

 > The default templates for each file can be modified under util/templates.

-> You can type the component name in lowecase mode the command will Capitilized your component on generation time.
+> You can type the component name in lowercase mode the command will Capitilized your component on generation time.

 > Don't forget to add the component to your index.ts exports if you want the library to export the component!